-5.10.3 Data and parameters monitored.

-Means of Project Validation Findings Desk review, on-site inspection, and interviews

-The validation/verification team has reviewed the data and parameters to be monitored detailed in the PDD^{/01/} against the applied methodology AR-AM0014 v3.0^{/802/}.
-The team further, during the site visit, interviews with PP and project personnel assessed the monitoring and recording procedures in place.
-Data and Parameters to be monitored have been summarized below:

-Data/ Unit Description Value Monitoring VVB assessment param applied frequency eter Ai На Area of tree biomass stratum i 9.9 ha Before the start of the project (planting) and adjusted every five years from initial validation.
+the deta with the ils on d applied ata/parameter I monitoring me available an d/or default v cumentation /02/ confirms tha alue applied is in accordanc to the VVB.
+5.10.3 Data and parar meters m onitor ed.
+Means of Project Validation Desk review, on-site inspection, and interviews Findings NA Conclusion The validation/verification team has reviewed the data and parameters to be monitore detailed in the PDD /01/ against the applied methodology AR-AM0014 v3.0 /B02/ .
+The team further, during the site visit, interviews with PP and project personnel assessed th monitoring and recording procedures in place.
+Data and Parameters to be monitore have been summarized below: Data/ param eter Unit Description Value applied Monitoring frequency VVB assessment Ai На Area of tree biomass stratum i 9.9 ha Before the start of the project (planting) and adjusted every five years from initial validation.
 Areas in the project area will be tracked in the field using the GPS.
 Each plot which will be subject to planting is tracked - a standard procedure of the baseline and monitoring inventory.
-VVB confirms the same by checking KML files for project area ^{/03/} .
+VVB confirms the same by checking KML files for project area /03/ .
 Wi N/A Relative weight of the area of stratums i, the area of the stratum i divided by the project area.
 0.25 Before the start of the project (planting) and adjusted every five years from initial validation Area of the stratum i divided by the project area.
 DBH Cm Diameter breast height of tree Annually measured.
 Annually Diameter at breast height (DBH) is measured at 1.3 m along the stem using a DBH tape.
 VVB confirms that the dbh measurement at 1.3 m above ground is valid and acceptable.